Understanding and Preparing for CECL New York

 By the end of the two day course delegates will have new or improved knowledge of:

-- A comprehensive overview of the current state of CECL implementation and regulation
+- The current state of CECL implementation and regulation

 - Leveraging the use of existing CCAR models and adapt them to fit with the CECL framework